 Amphotericin B — Amphotericin B is a polyene antifungal agent that disrupts fungal cell wall synthesis because of its ability to bind to sterols, primarily ergosterol, which leads to the formation of pores that allow leakage of cellular components.
-Amphotericin B deoxycholate, which was the standard drug for the treatment of candidiasis for decades, demonstrates rapidly cidal in vitro activity against most species of Candida.
-It is also associated with significant nephrotoxicity.
-This has led to the development of various lipid-based derivatives, including liposomal amphotericin B and amphotericin B lipid complex (ABLC).
-A third formulation, amphotericin B colloidal dispersion (ABCD) is used infrequently, in part because it causes more infusion-related reactions than amphotericin B deoxycholate.
+Amphotericin B deoxycholate, which was the standard drug for the treatment of candidiasis for decades, demonstrates rapidly cidal in vitro activity against most species of Candida, but it is associated with significant nephrotoxicity.
+Because of this, it is rarely used anymore.
+Instead, most physicians use a lipid-based amphotericin B formulation, either liposomal amphotericin B or amphotericin B lipid complex (ABLC).
 These lipid-based compounds have much less toxicity than amphotericin deoxycholate but are significantly more expensive.
 (See "Pharmacology of amphotericin B" and "Amphotericin B nephrotoxicity".)

 The recommended doses for candidemia follow :

 ●Lipid formulations of amphotericin B (liposomal amphotericin B [AmBisome], amphotericin lipid complex [Abelcet]) – 3 to 5 mg/kg intravenously daily

 ●Amphotericin B deoxycholate – 0.5 to 1 mg/kg intravenously daily (recommended only if a lipid formulation of amphotericin B is not available)